AndrewMot/lv-challenge-2022/README.md

 ## Notes

-- An in-memory database is already configured, and it is good enough for our purposes unless you want to scale it
+- An in-memory database is already configured, and it is good enough for our purposes unless you want to scale it up
-- It's your time to show off your skills, you are free to expand on any of the requirements
+- It's your time to show your skills off, you are free to expand on any of the requirements

 ## Who do I talk to?
 ### Contact

-Once you finish the challenge or if you have any questions, please let us know and reach to abossi@livevox.com
+Once you finish the challenge or if you have any questions, please let us know and reach out to abossi@livevox.com